RESTORE MIDNIGHT PASS

 Perhaps there is another plan out there and we, as Citizens of Sarasota County, are willing to listen to most anyone with core logic to solve this major environmental issue affecting so many.
 However, new studies are needed to achieve a workable solution that benefits all parties.
 With sufficient studies, engineering determinations, and other testing, we can finally fix this problem so that our children and grandchildren enjoy a beautiful, crystal blue Sarasota coastline for generations to come.

-Help us fund this research and fuel our plan to Open Midnight Pass.
+Help us fund this research and fuel our plan to Restore Midnight Pass.

 Your donations will help us do what folks have been unable to achieve for decades.